fcannizzohz/demo-cache/02_ADVANCED_CACHE_PATTERNS.md

 ## Refresh-ahead

 Refresh-ahead complements TTL based expiration, where stale entries are evicted and then reloaded on cache miss, by preemptively load cache entries to prevent cache misses.
-It's particoularly useful when load time is large and to prevent spikes in the backend system when multiple entries expire simultaneously.
+It's particularly useful when load time is large and to prevent spikes in the backend system when multiple entries expire simultaneously.

 It can be quite complex to implement but with Hazelcast's API some of this complexity is removed.